C-parity and Regge Intercepts: Born amplitudes

 As expected, in this case there is repulsion between $ p $ and $ p $ if $\Delta_{\mathcal{O}} < 0 $.

 The case $ \Delta_{\mathcal{O}}= 0 $ is special and requires a separate consideration.
 Now, Eq.
 (7) modifies to

-Eq.(17) reveals a strong interacting neutral massless vector ("strong photon")in the cross-channel.
+Eq.(22) reveals a strong interacting neutral massless vector ("strong photon") in the cross-channel.
 To avoid such a bizarre prediction we have to ask for a zero in the vertex $ g_{\mathcal{O}}(t) $ at $ t=0 $.
-From some analyticity considerations this zero must be of integer order not less than 1
+From some analyticity considerations\footnote{The factor $ g_{\mathcal{O}} $ stems from the vertex $ \Gamma (J=1,t)$ describing the nucleon-Odderon coupling is analytic at $ t=0 $.
+Details are presented in \cite{Pit} .} this zero must be of integer order not less than 1

 Thus, we see that the option $ \alpha_{\mathcal{O}}(0)= 1 $ leads, after killing of a "strong photon" in the cross-channel, to decoupling of the Odderon from the forward scattering at the level of Born amplitudes.
 In the full scattering amplitude $ T_{\mathcal{P}+\mathcal{O}} (s,t)$ the Odderon will appear only as in a convolution with the Pomeron, which is not literally zero at $ t=0 $ but reduces the chances of observing the Odderon effect in the forward region.